aprilggg/Lightning_Analysis_NWRA/README.md

     - WWLLN data tends to include more intense lightning strokes due to the nature of the data collection methods.
 Using GLM data to perform the same analysis may yield more insightful results.
 - Machine learning in lightning burst detection:
     - The use of machine learning to detect lightning bursts may show unexpected patterns, and can be a more flexible method of identifying lightning bursts than the ones used in this project.

+## Acknowledgements

+Thank you to our sponsors, Dr. Jeremy Thomas and Dr. Natalia Solorzano at NWRA, for making this project happen.

+WWLLN Data Acknowledgment - The authors are using data from the World Wide Lightning Location Network, a collaborative consortium of over 70 worldwide collaborators, managed at the University of Washington.